octokit/plugin-rest-endpoint-methods.js/docs/codeScanning/listRecentAnalyses.md

 For very old analyses this data is not available, and `0` is returned in this field.

-You must use an access token with the `security_events` scope to use this endpoint.
+You must use an access token with the `security_events` scope to use this endpoint with private repos, the `public_repo` scope also grants permission to read security events on public repos only.
 GitHub Apps must have the `security_events` read permission to use this endpoint.

 **Deprecation notice**: